jwodder/nethack-docker/README.md

     docker build -t my_derived_nethack .
     docker run -it my_derived_nethack

-If using the `3.6.0-sysconf` image, the default option values can be set by placing them in `/data/sysconf`:
+If using the `3.6.0-sysconf` or `3.6.1-sysconf` image, the default option values can be set by placing them in `/data/sysconf`:

     echo 'OPTIONS=name:Rodney,disclose:+i +a +v +g +c +o' >> /path/to/my/nethack/data/sysconf